oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

   # If the domain home is in the image
   domainHomeInImage: true
   # The Operator currently does not support other images
-  image: "domain-home-in-image:latest"
+  image: "domain-home-in-image"
-  # imagePullPolicy defaults to "Never"
+  # imagePullPolicy defaults to "Always" if image version is :latest
-  imagePullPolicy: "Never"
+  imagePullPolicy: "IfNotPresent"
+  # Identify which Secret contains the credentials for pulling an image
+  #imagePullSecrets:
+  #- name:
   # Identify which Secret contains the WebLogic Admin credentials (note that there is an example of
   # how to create that Secret at the end of this file)
   webLogicCredentialsSecret:
     name: domain1-weblogic-credentials
   # Whether to include the server out file into the pod's stdout, default is true
   includeServerOutInPodLog: true
+  # Whether to enable log home
+  # logHomeEnabled: false
+  # The in-pod name of the directory to store the domain, node manager, server logs, and server .out
+  # files in.
+  # If not specified or empty, domain log file, server logs, server out, and node manager log files
+  # will be stored in the default logHome location of /shared/logs/<domainUID>/.
+  # logHome: /shared/logs/domain1
   # serverStartPolicy legal values are "NEVER", "IF_NEEDED", or "ADMIN_ONLY"
   # This determines which WebLogic Servers the Operator will start up when it discovers this Domain
-  # - "NEVER" will not start any servers in the domain
+  # - "NEVER" will not start any server in the domain
   # - "ADMIN_ONLY" will start up only the administration server (no managed servers will be started)
   # - "IF_NEEDED" will start all non-clustered servers, including the administration server and clustered servers up to the replica count
   serverStartPolicy: "IF_NEEDED"